itsubaki/appstore-api/README.md

 app store web api

-## Feature

- - Collect and Store App Review from AppStore to GCP Datastore/Search
+ - Collect Review from AppStore and Store to GCP Datastore/Search
  - Provide WebAPI for Search in GCP Datastore/Search

 ## Required